evmoreno/AI-WildLife-Conservation/README.md

 The [Azure Percept Portal](https://ms.portal.azure.com/#blade/AzureEdgeDevices/Main/overview) is integrated with [CustomVision.AI](https://www.customvision.ai/) , this enables you to automate image capture, label images, train models and then deploy the trained model to the appliance.

 You do not need Azure Percept Development Kit to explore and build for Vision on Edge Scenarios [check out this blog post](https://techcommunity.microsoft.com/t5/internet-of-things/bringing-your-vision-ai-project-at-the-edge-to-production-is-now/ba-p/2259359)

-<H3> Macropod-AI </H3>
-This folder is a placeholder for a trained YOLO Model which identifies Brush Tailed Rock Wallabies.

-My objective is to capture and label an image set to assist local conservation initatives.
-Right now, I am exploring SOM camera's, use of drones.
-I am privelleged to live in Kangaroo Valley https://www.rockwallaby.org.au/#

 <H3> Geese-AI -protoype</H3>